SAP/generator-easy-ui5/README.md

 The purpose of this generator is to guide you on your first steps with SAPUI5 and SAP Cloud Platform deployments.
 Once you are familiar with those technologies, you might want to tweak the projects to adapt them for productive use-cases (such as continuous deployment pipelines and full i18n).

+## Target platforms
+During the prompting phase, the generator will ask on which target platform your app should run.
+Currently, the following options are available:

+### Static webserver
+This is the most basic option.
+Choose this option if you want to deploy the web app in your custom environment or host it on an arbitrary server.
+### Application Router @ Cloud Foundry
+This is the most basic way to deploy the web app in Cloud Foundry-based environments.
+Besides the basic UI5 project, the generator will add an [Approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.
+### Application Router @ SAP HANA XS Advanced
+This is the standard way to deploy the web app in SAP HANA XSA-based environments.
+Besides the basic UI5 project, the generator will add an [Approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.
+### Cloud Foundry HTML5 Application Repository
+This option is a more sophisticate way to serve the web app from Cloud Foundry-based environments.
+The generator will include all modules that are included in the **Application Router @ Cloud Foundry** and, additionally, install a module to upload the web app to the HTML5 application repository during deploy-time.
+You can watch [this presentation](https://www.youtube.com/watch?v=emnl-y9btdU&list=PLVf0R17F93RXT2tzhHzAr-iiYTmc9KngS&index=11&t=0s) to learn more about the benefits of using the HTML5 application repository.
+### Fiori Launchpad on Cloud Foundry
+Use this option if you would like to develop a Fiori Launchpad application that should run on Cloud Foundry.
+The generator will include all modules that are included in the **Cloud Foundry HTML5 Application Repository** and, additionally, install a module that adds Fiori Launchpad resources to the HTML5 application repository.

 ## Installation

 1. Get [Node.js](https://nodejs.org/en/download/) (version 8.5 or higher)